MichalRasinski/Ants_Mesa/README.md

 Queens:
 - goes more or less in one direction
-- if they find an abundant food site then they start a new colony on that
+- if they find an abundant food site then they start a new colony on the top of that

 Anthills:
-- spawn ants: the probability of an ant getting born is expressed by the formula:
+- spawn ants if there is enough food: the probability of an ant getting born is expressed by the formula:

     birth_prob = 0.05 * min(10, food_units // birth_food) + 0.2 + 0.075 * (reproduction_rate - 1),